All things credit can get pretty complicated in a hurry.

 My goal has always been to empower consumers so they don’t make financial missteps, while getting the most out of the products available to them.

-Below is a glossary of credit terms you may come across when reviewing your credit card statement, checking your credit scores, and reading your credit report.
+Below is a glossary of credit terms you may come across when reviewing your credit card statement, checking your credit scores, or reading your credit report.

 Hopefully learning a bit about each topic will help minimize mistakes and save you money!

-0% APR credit card – a credit card that offers 0% APR, or no interest, for a promotional period to lure in new cardholders.
+0% APR credit card – a credit card that offers 0% APR, or no interest, for an introductory period to lure in new cardholders.

 AnnualCreditReport.com – the official website created by the credit bureaus where you can get your credit reports (not scores) for free.